Electrical Contractor Software

 Solution

-When crew assignment is manual, the dispatcher may not know which electricians hold current Part P registration, 18th Edition certification, or specialist qualifications for solar PV or EV charging.
-According to the NECA and Electrical Contractor Magazine's 2024 Profile of the Electrical Contractor, only 13% of NECA member firms invested in technology in 2022, rising to just 33% planning to in 2024, the majority of electrical contractors are still operating without meaningful scheduling or operational software to support accurate crew qualification checks.
+When crew assignment is manual, the dispatcher may not know which electricians hold the licensing a job demands.
+That means state licensing in the US, Part P and 18th Edition in the UK, or specialist tickets for solar PV and EV charging.
+Most firms are small.
+51 percent run one to nine employees and 42 percent turn over $1 million or less (2024 Profile of the Electrical Contractor, NECA and Electrical Contractor Magazine), so crew qualifications usually live in one person's head or a spreadsheet.
 An unqualified assignment creates a compliance risk and a job that may need to be redone at your cost.

 4. 04